 More details about the DocTools ExtractChanges Pro features

-On my website, www.thedoctools.com, I have provided a free macro for exporting / extracting tracked changes for years.
+On my website, thedoctools.com, I have provided a free macro for exporting / extracting tracked changes for years.
 The macro has been downloaded by thousands of Word users over the years.
 The free add-in, DocTools ExtractData, includes an improved version of the free macro.
 The free versions extract changes one by one without context whereas DocTools ExtractChanges Pro includes advanced functionality that extracts changes in full context and including heading and subheading information plus much more.
-I developed the first version of DocTools ExtractChanges Pro in 2012 to fulfill the wishes from clients.
+I developed the first version of DocTools ExtractChanges Pro in 2012 to fulfill the wishes of clients.
 The add-in has been in use by large companies since then.
 Version 3.7 was the first version available from this website.
 See the Pricing and general information above for information about the current version number.

 About the functionality of DocTools ExtractChanges Pro

 You have access to the functionality of the add-in via the DocTools ExtractChanges tab: